Building a Web App to Talk with AI Using OpenAI's Realtime API

 });

-The main processing of the callback function here includes the following two (excluding error processing).
+The main processing of the callback function here is as follows (excluding error handling).

 Audio Data Playback

-The Realtime API can output text messages for both input and output audio.
-Here, this event is hooked to store it in a reactive variable.
-As a result, it is displayed in real-time in a chat-like manner.
+The Realtime API can output text messages not only for input voice but also for output voice.
+Here, we hook this event and store it in a reactive variable.
+As a result, it is displayed in real-time like a chat.

 Conclusion

-The above is an overview of the key points when trying out web app development using the Realtime API.
+#I have explained the key points when trying web app development using the Realtime API, focusing on the overview.

-I struggled with many pitfalls, especially in audio processing.
-Nonetheless, a web app allows for easy use by multiple users, and there are many potential use cases.
+I struggled a lot, especially with audio-related processing, which had many pitfalls.
+That said, since web apps allow easy use by multiple people, there are many potential use cases.
 I hope to find time to improve aspects like scalability.